nicschumann/set/README.md

 The stage has two modes, a **create** mode, and a **select** mode.
 The current mode is displayed in the stage's bottom right hand corner, as a flag.
 These modes can be toggled between using the **s** keyboard key for select and the **c** keyboard key for create.

+in **create** mode, the user can create points and relations between them.